jtmullen/submodule-branch-check-action/README.md

 This is optional, if not included the submodule will only be checked for progression, not commit presence on a specific branch.

+### `pass_if_unchanged`
+If the check should automatically pass if the submodule was not changed on this branch (even if it has subsequently been changed on master).

+This is optional, if included an unchanged submodule results in automatic pass.

 ## Outputs
 ### `fails`
 The reason the action failed (if any).
 The check will stop at the first failure.